simonkarman/ancient/README.md

 ## Upcoming features
 Next in line:
-- Separate game logic from generic server logic and make sure that game logic has hooks for onJoin and sendExistingData
+- Allow rejecting new users with a callback (with reason)
 - Make the server use the same TypeScript interface definitions as the client
-- Allow rejecting new users with a callback (with reason)
-- Write websocket integration tests for generic server logic
 - Make the server use a centralized state management tool

 Further ahead: